Sphinx (search engine): SphinxSE

 Sphinx can also provide a special storage engine for MariaDB and MySQL databases.
-This allows those MySQL, MariaDB to communicate with Sphinx's searchd to run queries and obtain results.
+This allows MySQL and MariaDB to communicate with Sphinx's searchd to run queries and obtain results.
 Sphinx indices are treated like regular SQL tables.
 The SphinxSE storage engine is shipped with MariaDB.

 Full-text fields and indexing

 Sphinx is configured to examine a data set via its Indexer.
 The Indexer process creates a full-text index (a special data structure that enables quick keyword searches) from the given data/text.
 Full-text fields are the resulting content that is indexed by Sphinx; they can be (quickly) searched for keywords.
 Fields are named, and you can limit your searches to a single field (e.g. search through "title" only) or a subset of fields (e.g. to "title" and "abstract" only).
 Sphinx's index format generally supports up to 256 fields.
 Note that the original data is not stored in the Sphinx index, but are discarded during the Indexing process; Sphinx assumes that you store those contents elsewhere.